mridulgrc/chbase-java-sdk/README.txt

 SSL:
     CHBase requires requests be sent over SSL.
 Our site's certificates are signed with GTE CyberTrust Global Root as the trusted root certificate authority.
-This public key is shipped with Sun’s java runtime in a file located at java.home/lib/security/cacerts.
+This public key is shipped with Sunâ€™s java runtime in a file located at java.home/lib/security/cacerts.
 The alias for this key is "gtecybertrustglobalca".
 Depending on your JRE or environment, this public key may not be installed in your trusted store.
 This is a known